-The Lost Sinner is the easiest out of all the 4 primal bonfire bosses and it is a really fun fight too.
+The Lost Sinner is the easiest out of all the four primal bonfire bosses, and it is a really fun fight too.
 She has a wide variety of moves that differ from slashes to jumps.
-Once defeated, you get a special soul that will give you even more souls for upgrading purposes and you also get to light the primal bonfire.
+Once defeated, you get a special soul that will give you even more souls for upgrading purposes, and you also get to light the primal bonfire.

-Interesting Fact – The Lost Sinner committed what some would believe to be the ultimate sin; attempting to light the First Flame.
-It was then when she was imprisoned and kept in chains.
+Interesting Fact – The Lost Sinner committed what some would believe to be the ultimate sin, attempting to light the First Flame.
+It was then that she was imprisoned and kept in chains.

 27. Guardian Dragon